 - Look for ‘hydrolysed’ collagen which means the amino acids (the building blocks of protein) have been broken down so they are way more absorbable so they can work their magic in tissue repair and regeneration.

 - Collagen isn’t great at working alone, it is activated by other ingredients which brilliantly enhance its benefits and some of these also increase the skin’s own natural collagen production.
 So take your collagen within a super blend, just as my quote in Cosmopolitan says.

 Collagen needs a team of helpers – ‘actives’ that make collagen work much harder for visible skin smoothing results:

-HYALURONIC ACID:this sounds like the best way to plump the skin but because it is a ‘long-chain molecule’ (ie: big), it won’t be absorbed on the skin and will just sit on the surface (which is why it is generally used for injectable plumping treatments).
-More trustworthy skin care brands will use scientific techniques to break the molecule down so it small enough to go deeper into the skin, but still retain its skin cell plumping abilities.
-This isn’t a concern with supplements as the digestive system processes the Hyaluronic Acid and here it will also help increase the body’s own natural collagen production to ‘plump the skin from within’ as well as enhance its moisture retaining power and that is a big bonus for any beauty supplement.
+HYALURONIC ACID: is used in injectables as a plumping agent as it holds x100 times its weight in water.
+This sounds like the best way to plump the skin but because it is a ‘long-chain molecule’ (ie: big), it won’t be absorbed into the skin and will just sit on the surface (which is why it needs to be injected).
+More trustworthy skin care brands will use scientific techniques to break the molecule down so it becomes small enough to go deeper into the skin, but still retain its skin cell plumping abilities.
+This isn’t a concern with supplements as the digestive system processes the Hyaluronic Acid and here it will also help increase the body’s own natural collagen production, so there is more collagen to ‘plump the skin from within’, as well as enhance its moisture retaining power and that is a big bonus for any beauty supplement.

 SILICA:You often see this ingredient on its own, as it is a key driver in supporting the skin structure and growing strong and flexible nails.
 Silica is an essential beauty mineral required for the production of collagen, so the two go hand in hand for better skin firming and anti-wrinkle benefits.